Florida in the American Civil War: Western Theater

 In early 1862, the Confederate government pulled General Bragg's small army from Pensacola following successive Confederate defeats in Tennessee at Fort Donelson and Fort Henry and the fall of New Orleans.
 It sent them to the Western Theater for the remainder of the war.
 Florida native Edmund Kirby Smith fought with Bragg.

 The 1st and 3rd Florida Infantry Regiments joined Bragg in Tennessee.
 Convention delegate W. G. M. Davis raised the 1st Florida Cavalry and joined General Joseph E. Johnston in Tennessee.
 In December 1863, the 4th Florida Infantry was consolidated with the 1st Cavalry.
 Convention delegate Daniel D. McLean was a 2nd lieutenant in the 4th's Company H, and died in service.
-The 7th Florida Infantry also fought with the Army of Tennessee.
+The 7th Florida Infantry and 5th Florida Cavalry Battalion also fought with the Army of Tennessee during the Franklin-Nashville Campaign, both suffering 40-60% of their total strength either killed, wounded, captured, or missing, including many deserters.